LisbonLisboaPortugal.com

 The best independent guide to Lisbon

-Lisbon airport is conveniently located within the city limits and is just 7km from the historic centre.
+Lisbon Airport is conveniently located within the city limits and is just 7km from the historic centre of the Alfama and Baixa districts.
 This means it is a relatively short and easy journey to travel from the airport to the city centre.

-The airport is connected to the metro network, and this is the recommended means of onward travel for most passengers.
-However, if you prefer a faster transfer, have bulky luggage or are travelling as a group, then there are taxis or ride-hailing apps (like Uber or Bolt).
+Lisbon Airport is connected to the metro network, and this is the recommended means of onward travel for most passengers.
+However, if you prefer a faster transfer, have bulky luggage or are travelling later at night, then there are taxis or ride-hailing apps (like Uber or Bolt).

-For travel outside the city limits, to places such as Sintra, Cascais, Sesimbra, or Estoril, pre-booking a transfer is advised.
-Onward travel to these locations via public transport can be time-consuming, and taxi fares can be expensive.
+For travel outside the city limits, to places such as Sintra, Cascais, or Estoril, pre-booking a transfer is advised.
+Onward travel to these locations via public transport involves multiple connections and can be time-consuming.

-This article focuses on travelling from the airport to the centre of Lisbon (such as the Baixa, Chiado, and Alfama districts).
-For other destinations, please see our other articles:
+This guide, based on my first-hand experience, will detail all of the options for travelling from Lisbon Airport to the centre of Lisbon, such as the Baixa, Chiado, and Alfama districts.
+For destinations outside of Lisbon, please see my other articles:

 Lisbon Airport to Sintra